vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 trigger.
 This will help you decide what the structure of the pattern should be and how general you can make important keywords.
 What really happens with rule erasure?
-The system’s default behavior is to erase rules that put output into the output stream, so they won’t repeat themselves later.
+The system's default behavior is to erase rules that put output into the output stream, so they won't repeat themselves later.
 You can explicitly make a rule erase with ^erase() and not erase with ^keep() and you can make the topic not allow responders to erase with keep as a topic flag.
 So… if a rule generates output, it will try to erase itself.
 If a rule uses ^reuse(), then the rule that actually generated the output will be the called rule.
 If for